-How To Calculate Compound Interest Using The Excel Future Value (FV) Function
+How to Calculate Compound Interest Using the Future Value (FV) Formula

 - Go down the list to FV and click on it.

-- The first is the RATE (aka interest rate or rate of return).
-Usually, you can just put in an annual rate of return, such as 5% here.
-If you want to do things on a monthly basis, put in 5%/12.
+This is the interest rate or rate of return.
+Usually, you can just put in an annual rate of return, such as 5%.
+If you want to do things on a monthly basis, enter in 5%/12.

-- The next box is NPER, or the number of periods such as years or months.
+This is the number of periods such as years or months.
 If you used an annual rate above, put in the number of years, such as 30.
 If a monthly rate, put in the number of months in the period.

-- The next box is PMT or the amount you'll put into the investment on a regular basis each year.
-Any amount going into the investment should be a negative number, and any amount coming out of the investment should be positive, so if you're going to invest $10,000 a year, put in -10000.
+This is the amount you'll put into the investment on a regular basis each year.
+Any amount going into the investment should be a negative number, and any amount coming out of the investment should be positive.
+For example, if you're going to invest $10,000 a year, enter in -10000.

-- The last box is TYPE or the type of payment.
+This is the type of payment.
 If you're putting the money in at the beginning of the year, put in 1.
-If at the end, put 0 (the default option).
+If at the end of the year, put 0 (the default option).

 Isn't that fun?
 You'll quickly realize that just a few more years of compounding or just a little higher return can make a huge difference.
 You also learn that in the beginning it matters much more how much you are adding to the investment (your savings rate) and in later years your rate of return matters much more.
 You can also see how important it is to get started as soon as possible, to maximize the years of compounding.

 What do you think?
-Have you found this function to be helpful?
+Have you found the future value formula to be helpful?
 Why or why not?
 Comment below!